teras/JavaPlot/README.txt

 manipulation of plot data.
 It has been tested with gnuplot 4.2.
 Older versions might or might not work.

-This library has been checked in Windows XP, Linux (Debian) and Mac OS X (Tiger & Leopard).
-It should work on any other system, if you fine tune the special parameters needed.
+This library has been checked in Windows, Linux and Mac OS X. It should work on any other system, if you fine tune the special parameters needed.

 Usage